freedomofpress/securedrop-docs/docs/remote_svs.rst

    while your team works remotely.
 If the office will be completely unattended, consider storing the original SVS USB with senior staff or legal counsel.
 6. Prepare to respond to the loss or compromise of the remote SVS.
-At a minimum, this would involve rotating the Submission Key, which would prevent an adversary from decrypting future submissions using the compromised key.
+At a minimum, this would involve :ref:`rotating the Submission Key
+   <rotate_submission_key>`, which would prevent an adversary from
+   decrypting future submissions using the compromised key.

 Necessary Equipment
 -------------------